Hillside Club

+History

 Prominent early club members included architects Bernard Maybeck and John Galen Howard, author Charles Keeler, and the journalist Frank Morton Todd.

 Maybeck designed the original 1906 clubhouse, which was destroyed in the 1923 Berkeley Fire.
 John White, Maybeck's brother-in-law, designed the current clubhouse in 1924.
 Among the club's first projects was the construction of Hillside Elementary School for the Berkeley Public Schools.